Lucas-Monsegu/BenchMaker/README.md

 `[~]` Means it's optional
 `[X]` Means it is set but still editable

 Once every required field is set you can type `run` to run the test and save the file.
-Once it is done you can `exit` the program
+You can run mutliple benchmark in a single file.
+It is usefull in order to compare them easily on the web page.
+To run multiple benchmark in a single file just launch run multiple time in the benchmaker shell changing the fields for the corresponding benchmark each time.

 You can type `help` to see the commands.